SNUG (special needs unlimited group)

 - Educate, train and support our volunteers (mainly undergraduate students of the University of Newcastle) in understanding the unique issues faced by families with children with special needs through our volunteer program.

-- Are held at least 4 times every year at Myuna Bay Sport and Recreation Centre, NSW.
+- Are held approximately 6 times every year at Sport and Recreation Centre facilities in Lake Macquarie, NSW.

 - Are the only retreats of this kind in Australia.

-- Thursday 22 November - Monday 26 November - Sotos Syndrome
+- Friday 15 November - Monday 18 November – any rare condition

 Families eligible to attend are: